woodystock/learner-materials-react-props-and-state/README.md

 # React Props and State

-Welcome to the wonderful world of React!
+Welcome back to the wonderful world of React Part 2!
+This time we'll be investigating React Props and States.
+Let's get started 🙌

 ![React Atom](./public/react-catom.png)